Disease Outbreak Prevention

 - Verify the Snowflake account/role/warehouse and

-rai_app_nameare correct inraiconfig.toml. - Ensure the RAI Native App is installed and you have access.
+rai_app_nameare correct inraiconfig.yaml. - Ensure the RAI Native App is installed and you have access.